dlewis-irse/react-to-rabbit/TaskTracker.md

 - Use Jest as the testing framework for all unit tests.
 - Prefer dependency injection over mocking for testing components and services.
 - Ensure tests are isolated and do not rely on external systems like RabbitMQ or WebSocket servers unless explicitly required.

+## Current State

+### Backend
+- The WebSocket server is set up and routes requests to appropriate handlers.
+- The `testRequest` handler is implemented and simulates streaming data.
+- The `routeRequest` function passes the `sendChunk` function to handlers, enabling streaming responses.

+### Client
+- The client is set up using Vite and includes a testing interface in `App.jsx`.
+- The `makeBackendRequest` function is implemented and handles streaming data and final responses.
+- The WebSocket client utility is functional and integrated with the backend.

+### Issues Resolved
+- Fixed the issue where `sendChunk` was undefined in the `testRequest` handler.
+- Updated the backend to include `requestId` in responses, ensuring proper client-side handling.
+- Resolved the issue where the client was not receiving the final response from the backend.